TamaraJoniec/React-Portfolio/README.md

 ### Requmyed Components

-* At a minium, my portfolio must render these 6 components:
+* At a minimum, my portfolio must render these 6 components:
   1. [ ] App
   2. [ ] Header
   4. [ ] Home